Evidence: The Last Ritual: Plot

 At this level in the game, lines of code begin running through various portions of the puzzles.
 This is, revealed by emails, a spyware program, written by Adrian and the Phoenix, to decode Book XIV using the distributed computing system created by the duplication of the game disc.
 An ICPA programmer creates a tracer program to pinpoint the Phoenix's current location, believed to be in Scotland, by identifying his IP address.
 Then the player is tasked with discovering the Phoenix's username and password, which was hidden, by Adrian, in the various films of the CD, as a failsafe in the event of his death.

-The Phoenix's location is tracked to northern Scotland, where Sharons mutilated body is discovered, along with additional victims from the surrounding countryside.
+The Phoenix's location is tracked to northern Scotland, where Sharon's mutilated body is discovered, along with additional victims from the surrounding countryside.
 Gerde Hanke, the profiler from the previous game, tracks the Phoenix to his hideout, an excavated warehouse.
 After cracking the Phoenix's password, the player is given access to the warehouse's surveillance system, and guides Gerde through a series of gates meant to be similar to and symbolize the interior of a pyramid tomb.
 Upon reaching the culmination, a new security system is accessed.
 The body of "Osiris", assembled from the various body parts of the Phoenix's victims, lies hanging against a wall, with Jessica slumped on the floor nearby.
 Gerde enters and is attacked, presumably by the Phoenix.
 He knocks the person out as the room catches fire.
 Grabbing Jessica's prone form, he dashes from the room, presumably leaving the Phoenix to burn alive.
 Following the end of the plot, an email is sent to the player from a helper who infrequently contacts the player and is strongly hinted at being the actual Phoenix, still alive.

 The puzzles are similar in nature to those of the previous game, with incorporations from newer services and websites, such as Google Earth and Mapquest.
 Several features are carried over from the previous game, such as the 8 mm film that was central to the previous game, as well as many improvements, including the ability to replay video clips that had previously been seen, which frustrated many fans who operated under the premise that the clips contained clues, but could only be viewed once.